ms/buildtogether.tech/rules-joining/index.md

     when they answer.

 2. But do ask.
-:   The biggest mistake I've seen newcomers to a project make is to spend hours
+:   The biggest mistake newcomers make is to spend hours looking for something
-    or days looking for something rather than asking a question.
-If you have searched and haven't found anything useful, it's OK to take a minute of someone else's time, particularly if you post your question where they can deal with it in their own time.
+    rather than asking a question.
+If you have searched but haven't found anything helpful, it's OK to take a minute of someone else's time, especially if you post your question where the answer can be found by the next newcomer.

 3. Remember that software is only one part of a project.
 :   There are many ways to contribute to a software project.
 Updating or